University Logo

 5 Additional Fees/Charges

-5.1 Faculties and Departments of the University may impose charges to recover costs in providing Students with:
+Faculties and Departments of the University may impose charges to recover costs in providing Students with non-compulsory services incidental to courses or programmes.

 6 Payment of Fees and Charges

-6.1 Tuition Fees, General Fees and any other charges imposed pursuant to section 5.1 that are included on the Fees Invoice rendered to a Student shall be paid by the student.
+6.1 Tuition Fees, General Fees and any other charges imposed pursuant to section 5 that are included on the Student’s Fees Account must be paid by the Student.

-6.2 All Students must pay the full amount on their Fees Invoice by the due date.
+6.2 All Students must pay the full amount on their Fees Account by the due date.

-6.3 Charges imposed on a Student pursuant to section 5.1 that are not included in a Fees Invoice shall be paid by the Student on demand.
+6.3 Charges imposed on a Student pursuant to section 5 that are not included in a Fees Account shall be paid by the Student on demand.

-6.4 Any instalment of a Student Loan (within the meaning of the Student Loan Scheme Act 1992) that is available to a Student and received by the University in respect of his or her enrolment shall be applied toward payment of the Fees Invoice rendered to that Student on the occasion of that enrolment.
+6.4 Any instalment of a Student Loan (within the meaning of the Student Loan Scheme Act 2011) that is available to a Student and received by the University in respect of their enrolment shall be applied toward payment of the Student Fees Account on the occasion of that enrolment.

-7.1 The Council may by resolution prescribe from time to time in accordance with sections 227 and 228 of the Act;
+7.1 The Council may by resolution prescribe from time to time in accordance with sections 256 and 526 of the Act:

-a The circumstances in which Domestic Students and Foreign Students are or may be entitled to a refund of all or any part of the Tuition Fees and General Fees paid or payable to the Council;
+a the circumstances in which Domestic Students and International Students are or may be entitled to a refund or credit of all or any part of the Tuition Fees and General Fees paid or payable to the Council

 and

-7.2 The circumstances in which a refund may be made and the quantum of that refund that pertains when this statute comes into force, continues until a change is prescribed by resolution.
+7.2 The circumstances in which a refund or credit may be made and the quantum of that refund or credit that is applicable when this statute comes into force continue until a change is prescribed by resolution.

-7.3 The Council will take all reasonable steps to ensure that both Domestic Students and Foreign Students are given written notice of the circumstances in which they are or may be entitled to a refund of all or any part of the fees that have been paid or are payable by them to the Council.
+7.3 The Council will take all reasonable steps to ensure that both Domestic Students and International Students are informed of the circumstances in which they are or may be entitled to any refund or credit of all or any part of the fees that have been paid or are payable by them to the Council.

-7.4 The refund of all or any part of a Tuition Fee or a General Fee that was paid by an outstanding Student Loan shall be applied in reduction of that loan.
+7.4 The refund or credit of all or any part of a Tuition Fee or a General Fee that was paid by Student Loan shall be applied in reduction of that loan.

 8 Non-payment of Fees and Charges